techidaily/site-win11-tips/source/_posts/optimal-windows-service-reactivation.md

  Restarting the Print Spooler service is a quick and easy way to fix common printing issues on Windows.
 To restart the Print Spooler service using Windows Services, follow these steps:

 1. Press**Win + R** on your keyboard to open the Run dialog box.
-For more information, you can read our detailed guide on[how to open the Run Command dialog box on Windows](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
+For more information, you can read our detailed guide on [how to open the Run Command dialog box on Windows](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
 2. Type**services.msc** in the text box and click**OK** .
 This will take you to the Services window where you can see all the services running on your system.
 3. Next, scroll down and look for the**Print Spooler** service.
 ![Restart Print Spooler Using Services](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/restart-print-spooler-using-services.jpg)